Zoneomics Logo

 13-12-5: PARKING LOT LOCATION:

-1. Except for parking within a TSOD or as permitted below as , all required parking shall be located on the same parcel of with the to which it is appurtenant or on common areas in the same .
-Parking lots or structures shall be located at the rear or sides of buildings whenever possible.
-All parking lots and structures shall be substantially screened from adjacent streets and neighboring lots. , fences, designed berms, walls, screening structures, or a combination of these, can be used to provide the needed screening.
-All required screening shall be provided on site.
-Screening shall be a minimum of three feet (3') in height when measured from the adjacent , except in clear vision zones where screening shall not exceed two feet (2') in height.
+1. Except for parking within a TSOD or as permitted below as , all required parking shall be located on the same parcel of land with the to which it is appurtenant or on common areas in the same . or structures shall be located at the rear or sides of buildings whenever possible.
+All parking lots and structures shall be substantially screened from adjacent streets and neighboring lots. , , designed , walls, screening structures, or a combination of these, can be used to provide the needed screening.
+All required screening shall be provided on-site.
+Screening shall be a minimum of three feet in height when measured from the adjacent grade, except in clear vision zones where screening shall not exceed two feet in height.

-2. screening that is only provided by landscape planting shall be of a material capable of providing a solid visual barrier within two (2) years of the time of planting.
-Species, installation sizes and irrigation systems will be evaluated for conformance with this requirement prior to final approval of the .
+2. screening that is only provided by landscape planting shall be of a material capable of providing a solid visual barrier within two years of the time of planting.
+Species, installation sizes and irrigation systems will be evaluated for conformance with this requirement prior to final approval of the landscape plan.

-1. The parking spaces are located on in the same ownership as that of the land on which the is located.
+1. The are located on land in the same ownership as that of the land on which the is located.

-2. A pedestrian entrance to the that the parking will serve is located within six hundred feet (600') of the , by the shortest route of effective pedestrian access.
+2. A pedestrian entrance to the land that the parking will serve is located within 600 feet of the , by the shortest route of effective pedestrian access.

 3. The shall be conveniently usable without causing: